 Additionally, if you have any prescription medications, you may also want to update your address with the local pharmacy and/or have your prescriptions transferred elsewhere.

-Auto-deliveries, newspaper and streaming services all need to have your new address to ensure you’re getting what you pay for.
+Auto-deliveries, newspapers, and streaming services all need to have your new address to ensure you’re getting what you pay for.
 Make sure you update these before they renew to avoid headaches in the future.

 Bonus: Change of Address Services